The API Economy: Future of Business

 The Five Axioms of the API Economy

-To try to capture the dynamics of this world, we’re starting with five axiom we think are true today or rapidly becoming true.
+To try to capture the dynamics of this world, we’re starting with five axioms we think are true today or rapidly becoming true.
 Things which underpin the notion of the API Economy:

-In case you are interested in API technology and wonder how API integration with 30+ shopping carts can add value to your e-Commerce, don’t hesitate to schedule a FREE Call with our expert.
+In case you are interested in API technology and wonder how API integration with 40+ shopping platforms can add value to your eCommerce software, don’t hesitate to schedule a FREE Call with our expert.
 We are always ready to strike out all the dizzying questions.